Gizra/Gizra-Way-Book/approach_mission.md

 Question 2: (The million question) hmm, seems we have a real problem here!
 A single user cannot reference million topics, and vice versa.
 Is the universe going to collapse into itself?!

 Worry not, because we have an elegant solution for this case.
 We'll simply create a new entity!
 We call this "revealing the entity", as sometimes that entity will be hidden in the requirements and not get an explicit name.
 But in our case, giving it a name shouldn't be too hard.
-We can call it `Membership` and it will represent a specific registration (or a membership) of user to a topic.
+We can call it `membership` and it will represent a specific registration (or a membership) of user to a topic.
 Now every user has only one single `membership` per topic.

 By having a special entity for capturing the membership, we can actually add more meta-data to the memebership.
 Things like the state of the membership (i.e. Is the user an active member, pending or even blocked).
-The `created` timestamp, that is - when exactly was the `Membership` created; and so on.
+The `created` timestamp, that is - when exactly was the `membership` created; and so on.

 As a side note, it's worth mentioing that this Membership entity and its references are the base concept for the Organic groups module in Drupal.